 EFL - ESL activities and games on how to describe people

 This ESL lesson plan contains activities and games for teaching beginners how to describe people using the verbs 'to be' and 'have got'.
 The best way to view this content is through the TEFL Handbook app.
-If you have an Android device, be sure to check it out.
+If you have an iOS or Android device, be sure to check it out.

 The sample board below acts as a warm-up or lead-in activity for the target language in this lesson.
 Start off by adding both verbs and eliciting the adjectives associated with each.
 After that, draw some characters on the board and elicit sentences that describe them.